FengTaoAI/test/README.md

 * astropy=4.0 <br>
 * matplotlib, numpy <br>

-This repo may be able to be used in the CPU environment, but the inference is relatively slow.
+This repo may be able to be used in the CPU environment, but the inference is relatively slow

 ### Training/Testing Split